 The Beaver Meadow Lean-to is one of the most perfectly placed lean-tos in the Catskills.
-With the front facing a beautiful beaver pond and spur ridges from Mill Brook and Cradle Rock Ridges as the backdrop, it provides the camper with a wonderfully serene spot to camp.
+With the front-facing a beautiful beaver pond and spur ridges from Mill Brook and Cradle Rock Ridges as the backdrop, it provides the camper with a wonderfully serene spot to camp.
 The absence of trees between the lean-to and the pond allows for spectacular stargazing by the shelter fireplace.
-With that said, the lean-to constructed in 1997, is in need of some serious TLC and a new privy.
-It seems that the lean-to is a popular camping destination and one should plan to camp at the primitive campsites as a back-up.
+With that said, the lean-to constructed in 1997 requires some serious TLC and a new privy.
+It seems that the lean-to is a popular camping destination, and one should plan to camp at the primitive campsites as a back-up.

 Featured Photo: Beaver Meadow Lean-to.
 Above clockwise from top left: Footbridge on the Alder Loop Trail; Primitive camping disk and bear warning sign at Alder Lake; Primitive campsite near the Beaver Meadow Lean-to; Panoramic view of the beaver meadow from near lean-to; Trail sign at lean-to showing direction to spring; Alder Creek hiking on the Mill Brook Ridge Trail; Alder Lake parking area; Alder Lake trailhead sign; Alder Lake from lodge ruins; Trail sign at the junction with the Alder Lake Loop and Mill Brook Ridge trails.

 The roadway providing access to Alder Lake is closed annually when the roadway becomes covered with ice and snow.
 The gate is generally closed right before the first big snow of the year.